anugula-tarun/CVRP/README.md

-# Capicited Vehicle Routing Problem variant
+# Capacited Vehicle Routing Problem variant

 In this problem formulation, the demand of certain customers may exceed the capacity of a single vehicle.
 We solved using three different approaches.